Deep ocean lure grows as high-tech drilling pays off

 A sustained period of high oil prices have pushed this latest boom, but technological breakthroughs have accelerated it, too.

 This week's Brazilian breakthrough is an example.
-Drilled in 2,027 meters of water to a depth of 6,213 meters, the Carcara well is in a so-called subsalt field, underneath salt layers that once hid the hydrocarbon deposits from seismologists.
+Drilled in 2,027 metres of water to a depth of 6,213 metres, the Carcara well is in a so-called subsalt field, underneath salt layers that once hid the hydrocarbon deposits from seismologists.

 It was all so different 30 years ago, when the North Sea between Britain and Norway was still new exploration territory.